Montclair School Vote

 The Two Ballot Questions

 The Montclair Board of Education is holding a special election under N.J.S.A.
-18A:22-40 seeking voter approval for two separate questions to address the budget deficit and fund the upcoming school year.
+18A:22-40 seeking voter approval for two separate questions.

 Question #1: 2024-2025 Deficit

-The Montclair Board of Education seeks approval to raise an additional $12,600,000 for the 2024-2025 school year The funds will be used to cover a deficit from the 2024-2025 school year.
+The Board of Education of the Township of Montclair in the County of Essex shall raise an additional $12,600,000 from taxes over the amount raised in the last Annual School Budget to cover a prior deficit from the 2024-2025 school year.
 Approval of these taxes will result in a one-time increase to the district’s tax levy.

 Question #2: 2025-2026 Budget

-The Montclair Board of Education seeks approval to raise an additional $7,600,000 for the 2025-2026 school year.
+The Board of Education of the Township of Montclair in the County of Essex shall raise an additional $5,000,000 from taxes over the amount raised for the current (2025-2026) Annual School Budget for general fund operating expenses for the 2025-2026 school year.
 Approval of these taxes will result in a permanent increase to the district’s tax levy.

 What's at Stake?